On the Preference Relations with Negatively Transitive Asymmetric Part. I: Introduction

 Our setup uses the sufficient condition (connectedness and separability) from~\cite[Ch.
 IV, Sec.
 2, Exercise 11 a]{[5]} for the the existence of a homeomorphic embedding of factor-set $A/{\cal E}$ into the real line (see also Theorem~\ref{1.8.80}).
-If the preorder on $A$ has negatively transitive asymmetric part, there is a close bond between the topologies of $A$ and $A/{\cal E}$ described in Theorem~\ref{A.5.1}.
-Using this strong relationship, in case $A$ is connected and separable we prove the existence of a continuous generalized utility function on $A$ (Theorem~\ref{2.3.5}).
+If the preference relation on $A$ has negatively transitive asymmetric part, there is a close bond between the topologies of $A$ and $A/{\cal E}$ described in Proposition~\ref{5.20.1}.
+Using this strong relationship, in case $A$ is connected and separable we prove the existence of a continuous generalized utility function on $A$ (Theorem~\ref{2.10.5}).

-The aim of the appendix is to give a proof of Theorem~\ref{1.8.80} which asserts that any linearly ordered set $A$ endowed with the interval topology which is connected and separable possesses a strictly increasing homeomorphism onto one of the intervals in the real line with endpoints $0$ and $1$.
+The aim of the appendix is to give a proof of Theorem~\ref{1.8.80} which asserts that any linearly ordered set $A$ endowed with the interval topology, which is connected and separable possesses a strictly increasing homeomorphism onto one of the intervals in the real line with endpoints $0$ and $1$.
 The text represents the slightly dressed up notes of the authors during reading of~\cite[Ch.
 III, Sec.
-1]{[1]}, the problems from~\cite[Ch.
+1]{[2]}, the problems from~\cite[Ch.
 IV, Sec.
 2, Exercises 6, 7, 8, 9, 11]{[5]}, and other relevant literature.

-Part of this paper is part of the senior thesis of the first author made under the supervision of the second one.
+Portions of this paper are parts of the senior thesis of the first author made under the supervision of the second one.
 We intend to devote Part 2 of the paper to some economic applications of our results.